polarweasel/blog/content/posts/a-minimalism-challenge.md

 (6 items so far)

-**Nov 4**: 1 Nalgene bottle (yeah, we have a lot of these), 1 down jacket (poorly made, annoying for several years), 1 pair gloves, 1 bag dog dental bonesÂ (unopened: Grover just doesn't like this kind)
+**Nov 4**: 1 Nalgene bottle (yeah, we have a lot of these), 1 down jacket (poorly made, annoying for several years), 1 pair gloves, 1 bag dog dental bones(unopened: Grover just doesn't like this kind)

 **Nov 5**: 5 pint glasses

 **Nov 6**: 1 tube auto-body seam sealer, 5 phone cases (yes, really...)

-(21Â items so far)
+(21items so far)

 **Nov 7**: 4 mugs, 1 hoodie (dating back to when I lived in Chicago), 1 scarf, 1 baseball cap